quanghuy0497/Transformers4Vision/README.md

 ### Longformer
 + **Paper**: https://arxiv.org/pdf/2004.05150.pdf
 ![](Images/Longformer.png)
-+ Longformer is developed for long document in NLP, but it can also be applied for video processing
++ Longformer is developed with linear scale **O(n)** for long sequences processing in NLP, but it can also be applied for video processing
 + **Method**:
 	- **_Sliding Window_**:
 		- With an arbitrary window size `w`, each token in the sequence will only attend to some `w` tokens (mostly `w/2` on each side) => the computation complexity is _O(n x w)_